-Financial risk factors (Continued)
+3.1 Financial risk factors (Continued)

-Liquidity risk
+(c) Liquidity risk

 To manage the liquidity risk, the Group monitors and maintains a level of cash and cash equivalents deemed adequate by the management to finance the Group's operations and mitigate the effects of fluctuations in cash flows.
-The Group expects to fund its future cash flow needs through internally generated cash flows from operations and borrowings from the financial institutions.
-The Group's current liabilities included contracted liabilities with total amount of RMB176,933,000 as at 31 December 2022 which will not required future cash outflows.
-Excluding this non-financial liabilities, the Group had net current liabilities of RMB100,934,000 as at 31 December 2022.
-Management believes that there is no significant liquidity risk in view of the expected cash flow from operations and continuing support from banks in the coming twelve months from the balance sheet date of 31 December 2022.
+The Group expects to fund its future cash flow needs through internally generated cash flows from operations and bank borrowings.
+The Group's current liabialities included contracted liabilities with total amount of RMB202,241,000 as at 31 December 2024 which will not required future cash outflows.
+Excluding this non-financial liabilities, the Group had net current assets of RMB27,761,000 as at 31 December 2024.
+Management believes that there is no significant liquidity risk in view of the expected cash flow from operations and continuing support from banks in the coming twelve months from the balance sheet date of 31 December 2024.